adamkelker/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 1.)
-Let's begin by creating a resource group to accommodate both virtual machines.
+Let's begin by creating a resource group in Microsoft Azure to accommodate both virtual machines.
 Once the resource group is set up, we'll proceed to create the first virtual machine, which will be a Windows 10 Virtual Machine.
 Follow these steps:

 - Start by creating a resource group to house both virtual machines.
 - Once the resource group is ready, proceed to create the first virtual machine.